OSGeo/OSGeoLive-doc/quickstart/atlasstyler_quickstart.rst

 1) Go to :menuselection:`Applications --> Education --> AtlasStyler`.

 2) Use the import buttons to either add ESRI Shapefiles oder PostGIS datasources to your project.

+2.1) If you select PostGIS, the correct database settings are already preset.
+Just enter password 'user' to add the '10m_land' layer.

+2.2) If you select Shapefile, choose '/usr/local/share/data/natural_earth/10m_land.shp' for example.

 3) Click the tool-icon in the layer legend and select style.
 The main AtlasStyler dialog will open.
-While you change the style, the 'automatic preview' option at the bottom will render your changes on the fly.
+While you change the style, the 'automatic preview' option at the bottom will allow to see your changes on the fly.
+If the data is too big (or the system too slow) deactivate the 'automatic preview' checkbox.